Skip to main content

 Utils and Checks#

 • yarn validate-config - If you have quite a long configuration file, you may wish to check that it's all good to go, before deploying the app.
 This can be done with yarn validate-config or docker exec -it [container-id] yarn validate-config.
-Your config file needs to be in /public/conf.yml (or within your Docker container at /app/public/conf.yml).
+Your config file needs to be in /user-data/conf.yml (or within your Docker container at /app/user-data/conf.yml).
 This will first check that your YAML is valid, and then validates it against Dashy's schema.

 • yarn health-check - Checks that the application is up and running on it's specified port, and outputs current status and response times.
 Useful for integrating into your monitoring service, if you need to maintain high system availability